-“Hilltop prides itself for our fortunate position in the world,” says owner Erick Hendricks, who takes full advantage of the local fisheries, creameries, wineries, ranches and abundance of locally sourced produce to create the Novato restaurant’s California country kitchen menu.
-“I enjoy telling people no one is as lucky as our chefs and customers to have these products right out our backdoor — neither Manhattan or Paris have it better than the Marinites.”
+“Hilltop prides itself on our fortunate position in the world,” says owner Erick Hendricks, who takes full advantage of bounty from local fisheries, creameries, wineries, ranches and farms to create the historic Novato restaurant’s California country menu.
+“I enjoy telling people no one is as lucky as our chefs and customers to have these products right out our back door — neither Manhattan nor Paris have it better than the Marinites.”
 No argument there.
-Taste what Hendricks is talking about at this historic establishment, be it filet mignon with wild mushrooms or the signature Snowball in Hell dessert.
+Taste what Hendricks is talking about in everything from filet mignon with wild mushrooms to the signature Snowball in Hell dessert.

-In operation for a quarter of a century now, this Parisian-style brasserie in Larkspur was opened by James Beard Award–winning chef Roland Passot, continues to deliver.
-A simple, seasonally-changing and elegant menu exudes the sensibility of the Rive Gauche, or the “left bank” in Paris.
-Holiday dishes will be served on both Christmas Eve and New Year’s Eve, including a selection of filet mignon, lobster tail, duck, and classic desserts such as the restaurant’s traditional Yule Log dessert.
+In operation for a quarter of a century now, this Parisian-style brasserie in Larkspur, opened by James Beard Award–winning chef Roland Passot, continues to deliver.
+A simple, seasonally changing elegant menu exudes the sensibility of the Rive Gauche and is best enjoyed around the massive fireplace.
+Holiday dishes are featured for Christmas Eve and New Year’s Eve, including filet mignon, lobster tail, duck and the restaurant’s traditional Yule Log dessert.